Skip to content

 T: Detection task execution time (milliseconds)

-Based on different numbers of monitors and execution times, the following tables can be listed:
+Based on different monitor counts and execution durations, the following tables can be listed:

-Number of Monitors Single Detection Time Required Number of Pods Compared to Baseline
+Monitor Count Single Detection Time (ms) Required Pods Compared to Baseline

 1,000 300 1 50%